saiakhilgolla/statement_parser/development_plan.md

 - Format account name
 - Convert Date column to datetime
 - Add function to validate CSV files
+- Abstract the methods so the methods can be expanded to support other file types

 **Modularization and Standardization:**
 - Functions to prepare data for ingestion into tables (in the new model)